fatihsahin3/ReCapProject/README.md

 This project is the backend side of RentACar project in my repositories.
 You can check the front end project here =><a href="https://github.com/fatihsahin3/RentACarFrontEnd">RentACarFrontEnd</a>

 The project consists of 5 layers: Entities, DataAccess, Business, Core and WebAPI.
-Each operation is controlled by its own manager and the manager uses the Dal classes to implement crud operations.
+Each operation is controlled by its own manager that uses Dal classes to implement crud operations.
 All data access layers implement generic IEntityRepository interface as a common outline.

-Autofac IoC Container is used for Dependency Injection and Aspect Oriented Programming (Aspects: ValidationAspect, CacheAspect, CacheRemoveAspect, PerformanceAspect, SecuredOperationAspect, TransactionAsepct).
+Autofac IoC Container is used for Dependency Injection and Aspect Oriented Programming was implemented.
+(Aspects: ValidationAspect, CacheAspect, CacheRemoveAspect, PerformanceAspect, SecuredOperationAspect, TransactionAsepct).

 Validation is a Cross Cutting Concern and as regard of AOP, Validation Aspect is created with Autofac using Interceptors.
 FluentValidation is the Validation Tool used for the verification process.